xind14/reading-notes/code-301/Class05.md

 ## Setup

+I thought i understood but i think i confused myself now   so The two types of data flow option you wrote earlier User sending data to component and they can fetch their data vs do it all in app state and pass functions to the children, in your cityforms where you have useState is that an example of the components fetching data and for all other files where useState is in App that's the whole passing functions down to children?
+I' think im having trouble recognizing or differentiating what exactly those two data flows look like can you show an example of what those differences look like

 Get ready to take a look at a full-featured code base!
 You have just started a new job and the employer wants you to demonstrate your skills by building a portfolio using React.
 This should highlight your knowledge of the React library and your ability to explore a new codebase.
 The [starter template](https://www.npmjs.com/package/cra-template-react-portfolio) for this class contains a complete React + Bootstrap site with example pages, icons, styles, and a themed layouts.
 Your job is to customize this code by following the specifications in the Trello board.

 You will be deploying your React portfolio to [Netlify](https://www.netlify.com/).